-Because our multi-wood hook babies are made from pieces of upcycled wood rather than branches, we are able to expand into tree species not found in Canada.
-Woods we have used so far (in addition to the species listed above) have included Purpleheart, Osage Orange, Zebrawood, Bocote, Pau Ferro, among others (some woods we were unable to identify as they were leftovers/cutoffs we salvaged from other woodworkers).
+Because our multi-wood hooks and needles are made from pieces of upcycled wood rather than branches, we are able to expand into tree species not found in Canada.
+You can read more about the woods we use in our Wood Guide here (some woods we were unable to identify as they were leftovers/cutoffs we salvaged from other woodworkers).

 What is the wood treated with?

 Our hooks are treated with a polyurathane wood sealant, however we do offer the option of our original mixture of mineral and tung oil - just leave a note in the special request box outlining your preference.